nour29/shofy-Beauty-and-Cosmetics-ecommerce-client/README.md

 ## Thank You for Choosing Shofy!

-We hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
+I hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
 Should you encounter

- any issues or have any questions, please feel free to reach out to our support team at swe.hamedhasan@gmail.com.
+ any issues or have any questions, please feel free to reach out to me at chezlalla@icloud.com.
 Happy selling!